 Cure SMA also partnered with the research community to further explore issues around diagnostic delay (Qian et al., 2015).
-In 2015 Cure SMA worked with Dr. Yeh and others to pursue a qualitative study with individuals affected by SMA types I, II and III; parents of those affected; and clinicians.
+In 2015, Cure SMA worked with Dr. Wei-Shi Yeh from Biogen and others to pursue a qualitative study with individuals affected by SMA types 1, 2 and 3; parents of those affected; and clinicians.
 The research consisted of 16 focus group sessions and 37 interviews in the US with 96 participants including: 21 individuals with SMA, 64 parents and 11 clinicians.
-Families reported substantial diagnostic delays attributed to many factors including lack of awareness and knowledge about SMA; the difficulty of distinguishing normal from abnormal development; and the challenge of differential diagnosis.
+Families reported substantial diagnostic delays attributed to many factors including lack of awareness and knowledge about SMA among primary care physicians (PCPs) and some neurologists; the difficulty of distinguishing normal from abnormal development; and the challenge of differential diagnosis.